 The Suzy Newhouse Center will make available private office space, some clerical support, technical and computing resources, and the collegiality of both the Center and the Wellesley community at large.

 Wellesley College is an EO/AA educational institution and employer.
 The College is committed to increasing the diversity of its community and the curriculum.
 Candidates who believe they will contribute to that goal are encouraged to apply.

-Beginning in summer 2019, the Newhouse Center will offer up to four summer fellowships for Wellesley humanities faculty who are working on a project that is nearing readiness for publication.
-To build a sense of community among members of the humanities departments at Wellesley, faculty will be required to be in residence for four weeks during the summer.
-In the fall immediately following the residency period, faculty will also be required to give a presentation to the community on the work they have readied for submission.
+In 2022, the Suzy Newhouse Center will offer four to five summer fellowships for faculty in the humanities and in interdisciplinary fields that straddle the social sciences and humanities.
+Faculty should plan to work on a research project that is nearing readiness for publication.
+To build a sense of community, faculty will be required to be in residence for four weeks during the summer.
+In the year following the residency period, faculty will also have the option to give a public presentation to the community on the work they have readied for submission.
 Preference for summer grants will be given to those who declare their intention to submit their work to a peer-reviewed journal or academic press.

 - Wellesley faculty will be given an office for the summer and a stipend.

 - The summer fellowship program runs from June 15 to August 15 every summer.

 - In addition to having the option to present their own work during the academic year, summer fellows are strongly encouraged to attend other fellows' presentations.